 The European Union finds itself trapped in a reality not unlike the Invasion of the Body Snatchers.
 Former friends are turning into mortal enemies at a frightening rate.

-In fact, the EU finds itself between a rock and a hard place: Russia actively seeks to destabilize the Union from the east, and from the other side of the Atlantic, the new U.S. administration seems keen to do the same.
-Ted Malloch, president Trump's pick as U.S. ambassador to the EU, has compared the European project to the USSR – and expressed a desire to see it end in a similar way:
+In fact, the EU is stuck between a rock and a hard place: Russia actively seeks to destabilize the Union from the east, and from the other side of the Atlantic, the Trump administration seems keen to do the same.
+Ted Malloch, president Trump's pick as U.S. ambassador to the EU (1), has compared the European project to the USSR – and expressed a desire to see it end in a similar way:

 “I had in a previous career a diplomatic post where I helped bring down the Soviet Union.
 So maybe there’s another union that needs a little taming”.

-Such a scenario would have sounded impossible no more than a year ago.
+Such a scenario would have sounded impossible just over a year ago (i.e. before the British referendum on Brexit).
 But perhaps the EU should get ready for some worst-case scenarios.
 What will come after Brexit?
 Here is a map of portmanteau descriptions for other member states leaving the Union – some funnier than others.

 - If Portugal decides to leave, will it be Abortugal or Departugal?
 Our money is on the shortest option, Portugo.

-- With populists poised for power in the Netherlands, a Dutch EU exit has been pondered in the press.
+- With Geert Wilders' populist politics popular in the Netherlands, a Dutch EU exit has often been pondered in the press.
 Nexit seems the consensus term so far, but Ditch and Nethermind are a lot more fun.